 Guidance: Answer the questions below.
-In the appropriate comment section, note: a) any gaps in who is responsible for reporting an MLDI case; b) whether the law is clear, and comprehensive in scope, regarding deaths that must be referred to the MLDI authority.
-Note whether the types of cases are appropriate for country context; c) analyze whether the MLDI authority is protected from outside influence or pressure when investigating deaths in custody; d) analyze whether the law is clear regarding DOA; and e) note any observations regarding the power to make a preliminary assessment and any gaps in the legal framework.
+In comment section, compare the law to best practice.
+Note whether the law is clear and comprehensive in scope regarding deaths that must be referred to the MLDI authority and whether the types of cases are appropriate for country context.
+Analyze whether the MLDI authority is protected from outside influence or pressure when investigating deaths in custody.
+Note any observations regarding the power to make a preliminary assessment and any gaps in the legal framework.